IIBF BFM Module B: Unit 7 - Market Risk

 Equity Risk

-Movement in stock prices affecting bank-held investment portfolios.
+Movement in stock prices affecting bank-held investment portfolios and trading desk positions.

 Banks must capture all material sources of market risk and aggregate total exposure assumed at any point.
 This requires effective **Asset-Liability Management (ALM)** and sound accounting systems.